analogjs/analog/packages/astro-angular/README.md

 To ensure Angular libraries are transformed during Astro's SSR process, add them to the `ssr.noExternal` array in the Vite config.

-One option is to add the package(s) to Vite `ssr.noExternal` config.

 ```js
 import { defineConfig } from 'astro/config';